EDI-Systems/M7M01_Eukaron/README.md

 ### Microcontroller Components
 &ensp;&ensp;All planned components are listed below.
 If a github link is provided, the component is available for now.
-- **[RVM](https://github.com/EDI-Systems/M7M02_Ammonite)**, a microcontroller hypervisor capable of running multiple bare-metal applications or RTOSes simutaneously.
+- **[RVM](https://github.com/EDI-Systems/M7M02_Ammonite)**, a hypervisor capable of running multiple bare-metal applications or RTOSes simutaneously.
 Scales up to a maximum of 32 virtual machines on 128k RAM.
 - **[RVM/RMP](https://github.com/EDI-Systems/M5P01_Prokaron)**, a port of the simplistic RMP RTOS to RVM.
 - **[RVM/FreeRTOS](https://github.com/EDI-Systems/M7M02_Ammonite/Guest/A7M/FRT)**, a port of the FreeRTOS to RVM.
 - **[RVM/RT-Thread](https://github.com/EDI-Systems/M7M02_Ammonite/Guest/A7M/RTT)**, a port of the RT-Thread to RVM.